ExtensityAI/symbolicai/README.md

 The way we execute operations is by using the `Symbol` object `value` attribute containing the original data type that is then sent as a string representations to the engines to perform the operations.
 Therefore all values are casted to a string representation.
 This also means, that for custom objects one needs to define a proper `__str__` method to cast the object to a string representation and ensure preservation of the semantics of that object.

 Lastly, we need to talk about inheritance.
 Our API is built on top of the `Symbol` class, which is the base class of all operations.
 This means that all operations are inherited from the `Symbol` class.
 This provides a convenient modality to add new custom operations by sub-classing `Symbol`, yet, ensuring to always have a set of base operations at our disposal without bloating the syntax or re-implementing many existing functionalities.
 This also means that we can define contextualized operations with individual constraints, prompt designs and therefore behaviors by simply sub-classing the `Symbol` class and overriding the corresponding method.
+However, we recommend sub-classing the `Expression` class as we will see later, it adds additional functionalities.

 Here is an example of how to define a custom `==` operation by overriding the `__eq__` method and providing a custom prompt object with a list of examples: